jayson-lennon/pylon/README.md

 Pylon
 =====

-Pylon is a static site generator focused on customization that uses Markdown documents and Tera templates.
+A static site generator that can integrate with existing CLI tooling.

 ## Features
 * Arbitrary shell commands can be used to build resources